 In making this determination, the Compensation Committee considered various aspects of our compensation program, including the mix of fixed and performance-based compensation.
 We provide competitive base salaries to ensure that our basic compensation is competitive.
 Our performance-based compensation awards are designed to reward both short- and long-term performance and provide a mix of cash and equity based awards.
 Annual cash awards are capped at competitive levels and equity awards are earned only after satisfying vesting schedules.
 By linking a portion of total compensation to the Company's long-term performance, we mitigate the short-term risk that could be detrimental to the Company's long-term interests and to the creation of stockholder value.
 Equity-based performance awards are subject to multi-year vesting periods and derive their value from the Company's total performance, which we believe further encourages decision-making that is in the long-term interests of the Company and its stockholders.
-Our executive stock ownership guidelines (described below), for those employees who we believe can have the greatest influence on the financial performance of the Company, are designed to strengthen the alignment between the interests of our senior officers and the Company, its performance, and our stock price.
+Our executive stock ownership guidelines (described below), for those employees who we believe can have the greatest influence on the financial performance of the Company, are designed to strengthen the alignment between the interests of our senior officers and the Company's stockholders.
+We believe that these guidelines discourage any risk-taking that could be detrimental to the long-term interests of the Company, its performance, and our stock price.
 Finally, the Compensation Committee believes that any risks associated with our compensation plans and policies are further mitigated by our grant policies and clawback policies, which are described below.